Briefly about KI's research

 KI’s research is administratively divided into three departmental groups with a total of 21 departments.
 These departments are central to the academic environment at our university, with responsibilities encompassing scientific strategy, finance, and administration within their respective areas.

 Research is conducted at our campuses in Solna and Flemingsberg (North and South of Stockholm City), as well as at several hospitals and other health care facilities in the Stockholm region.
-Research at KI spans the entire field of life sciences, from basic research on the smallest parts of life, innovative research methods and medical technology, to clinical research to relieve and cure diseases, ageing, prevention, and global public health.
-Currently, there are specific efforts in, among other areas, data-driven life sciences, precision medicine, and so-called ATMP.
+Research at KI spans the entire field of life sciences,:from basic research on the smallest parts of life, innovative research methods and medical technology, to clinical research to relieve and cure diseases, ageing, prevention, and global health.
+Currently, special efforts are being made in areas such as artificial intelligence, precision medicine, and ATMP.

 Research funding